jguss45/KPI_Dashboard/README.md

 This is a REST API that is built with the Flask and Flask-RESTX libraries.
 The API serves a frontend Streamlit dashboard.

-Authentication Endpoints
+### Authentication Endpoints
 The following endpoints are used for authentication.

 /users
-This route is for development use only and is not used in the app.
+-This route is for development use only and is not used in the app.

 /users/login
-This endpoint handles user login.
+-This endpoint handles user login.
 It receives the user login input and validates the login details against the database.
 If the login details are valid, it generates a JSON Web Token (JWT) and sends it as part of the response.
 The JWT is used to authenticate subsequent requests.

 /users/register
-This endpoint handles user registration.
+-This endpoint handles user registration.
 It receives the user registration input and checks if the username already exists in the database.
 If the username already exists, it returns an error.
 If the username doesn't exist, it proceeds with generating a new user.
 If the database insert is successful, it generates a JWT and sends it as part of the response.

-Customers Endpoints
+### Customers Endpoints
-The following endpoints are used for querying customers.
+-The following endpoints are used for querying customers.

 /customers/gender
-This endpoint is used to query customers by gender.
+-This endpoint is used to query customers by gender.
 It returns a list of distinct genders sorted in descending order.

 /customers/filter
-This endpoint is used to filter customers by gender and age range.
+-This endpoint is used to filter customers by gender and age range.
 It receives the gender and age range as query parameters and returns a filtered list of customers.
 If no gender or age range is specified, it returns all customers.

 ## Streamlit Application
 ### main.py